 Diversifying our income

-In 2020, we’ve slowly closed out our real estate portfolio.
+In 2020, we slowly began closing out our real estate portfolio.
 Signs of an economic recession, even before the onset of the global pandemic, told me it was time to sell and take our profits.
 Although, looking back I definitely sold too early.
 This step back from note investing was at a good time.
 High inflation and dwindling inventory were making it harder to find a good deal.

 The last three years have been dedicated to creating new revenue streams for our salary.
 Because $10,000 earned from three sources is almost always better than $12,000 (or more) from one.
-We’ve now earned money from:
+Today we earn money from:

 - Our Youtube channel